MarGhaf/Predicting-Seasonal-flu-Vaccination/README.md

 # Methodology
 The general research strategy in this project is to use the OSEMN framework on the survey dataset.
 The process includes the below steps:

  - Obtain data: The very first step of the project is to obtain data.
-We obtain the data from We will look at data from the National 2009 H1N1 Flu Survey collected to monitor vaccination rates during that campaign.
-Obtaining data starts with importing needed libraries
+We obtain the data from the National 2009 H1N1 Flu Survey collected to monitor vaccination rates during that campaign.
+Obtaining data starts with importing needed libraries.
  - Scrub:   The second step is to make data operational which is dealing with messy data.
 This step includes dealing with missing values, inconsistent formatting, malformed records, or nonsensical outliers.
- - Explore: This step will help stakeholders to get accurate, actionable insights from our data analytic
+ - Explore: This step will help stakeholders to get accurate, actionable insights from our data analytic.
- - Model: In this step we use regression and predictions for forecasting future values, and classification to identify, and clustering to group values.
+ - Model: In this step we use classification to identify values.
  - iNterpret: The most crucial step of a data science project is interpreting models and data.
 In this step, the results and insights represent for non-technical audiance.

  # Exploration
- Explore the data start by inspecting some analytical questions .
+ Explore the data start by inspecting some analytical questions.
 This step includes below substeps:

 - Inspect the data and its properties: Different data types like numerical data, categorical data, ordinal and nominal data require different treatments.
-- Compute descriptive statistics: Extract features and test significant variables
+- Compute descriptive statistics: Extract features and test significant variables.
-- Data visualization: Identify significant patterns and trends in our data
+- Data visualization: Identify significant patterns and trends in the data.

-The below questions might help better to have insight into our database
+The below questions might help to have better insight into the database.
 ## Question 1.
 What is the relationship between demographic information and receiving vaccine?
-To answer this question, some demographic information was categorized on the basis of being vaccinated or not.
+To answer this question, some demographic information were categorized on the basis of being vaccinated or not.
 Then the results were plotted.

  ![image](https://user-images.githubusercontent.com/101681195/206749743-ccd25525-8cdf-4b69-a764-4dff40176de1.png)